-In HBe-antigen-positive patients infected with wild-type HBV strains HBe-antigen seroconversion has been shown to be associated with a reduction in liver-associated morbidity and increased survival (Niederau 1996).
-Thus, HBe-antigen seroconversion is considered a clinical endpoint in this patient population and discontinuation of HBV polymerase inhibitors is recommended about 6-12 months after HBe-antigen seroconversion in patients who do not have liver cirrhosis (Cornberg 2007).
-HBe-antigen loss is reported in up to 50% of patients treated with HBV polymerase inhibitors after prolonged periods of therapy for several years (Hadziyannis 2006).
-Treatment with pegylated interferon alfa for 48 weeks results in HBe-antigen seroconversion in about a third of patients (Lau 2005).
+In HBeAg-positive patients infected with wild type HBV strains HBeAg seroconversion has been shown to be associated with a reduction in liver-associated morbidity and increased survival (Niederau 1996).
+Thus, HBeAg seroconversion is considered a clinical endpoint in this patient population and discontinuation of HBV polymerase inhibitors is recommended 6-12 months after HBeAg seroconversion in patients who have not developed liver cirrhosis (Cornberg 2007).
+HBeAg loss is reported in up to 50% of patients treated with HBV polymerase inhibitors after prolonged periods of therapy of several years (Hadziyannis 2006).
+Recent cohort data sheds some doubt on the durability of HBeAg seroconversion on therapy with polymerase inhibitors (Perquin 2009), but well structured studies assessing this important aspect still need to be carried out.

+Treatment with pegylated interferon a for 48 weeks results in HBeAg seroconversion in about a third of patients (Lau 2005).

-Discontinuation of HBV polymerase inhibitor therapy in patients without HBeantigen seroconversion usually results in relapse of chronic hepatitis B. With interferon alfa the situation may be more complex and at least partially dependent on the HBV-genotype in addition to the HBe-antigen status (Erhardt 2005).
+Discontinuation of HBV polymerase inhibitor therapy in patients without HBeAg seroconversion usually results in relapse of chronic hepatitis B. With interferon a the situation may become more complex and is at least partially dependent on the HBV genotype in addition to the HBeAg status (Erhardt 2005).

-Treatment endpoints in HBeAg-negative hepatitis B are obviously in most cases restricted to sustained normalisation of ALT levels and suppression of HBV DNA as HBs-antigen seroconversion is a rare event with the current treatment options.
+Treatment endpoints in HBeAg-negative hepatitis B in most cases are restricted to sustained normalisation of ALT levels and suppression of HBV DNA, as HBsAg seroconversion is rare with current treatment options.
 Consequently, treatment duration and endpoints are more difficult to define in these patients.
-Re-appearance of HBV DNA after stopping HBV polymerase inhibitor treatment is observed in almost all patients even after prolonged treatment of 2-5 years.
-Most guidelines therefore recommend indefinite treatment of patients with HBeAg-negative chronic hepatitis B. PEG-Interferon alpha-2a has been studied also in HBeAg-negative hepatitis B leading to a 6-month off-treatment response (HBV-DNA <400 copies/ml) in up to 20% of patients (Marcellin 2004).
+Re-appearance of HBV DNA after stopping HBV polymerase inhibitor treatment is observed in almost all patients even after treatment of 2-5 years.
+Most guidelines therefore recommend indefinite treatment of patients with HBeAg-negative chronic hepatitis B. PEG-IFN a-2a has also been studied in HBeAg-negative hepatitis B leading to a 6-month off-treatment response (HBV DNA <400 copies/ml) in up to 20% of patients (Marcellin 2004).

-HBs-antigen seroconversion is induced in about 5% of patients after a year of treatment with pegylated interferon.
-In addition, about 20% patients reach a low replicative status of their chronic hepatitis B, at least temporarily, after discontinuation of interferon (Bonino 2007).
-For HBV polymerase inhibitors HBs-antigen seroconversion has been reported in less than 5% of HBe-antigen negative patients in published prospective studies.
+HBsAg seroconversion happens in about 5% of patients after a year of treatment with pegylated interferon.
+In addition, about 20% of patients reach a low replicative status of their chronic hepatitis B, at least temporarily, after interferon discontinuation (Bonino 2007).
+After an observational period of five years after one year of interferon-based therapy, the seroconversion rate increases to 12% (Marcellin 2009).
+For HBV polymerase inhibitors HBsAg seroconversion has been reported for HBeAg negative patients in less than 5% of patients in published prospective studies.